 Once you understand the ways in which both efficiency and effectiveness affect your supply chain, the issue isn’t quite so much “supply chain efficiency vs. effectiveness” but “how can we achieve supply chain effectiveness blended with efficiency?”

 One of the best answers to this question comes from one of the world’s biggest companies.
-An international business with a titanic global supply chain and massive resources at its disposal, Amazon refuses to compromise in executing its SCM methodology, prioritising effectiveness through creative and innovative use of efficiency.
+An international business with a titanic global supply chain and massive resources at its disposal, Amazon refuses to compromise in executing its SCM methodology, prioritizing effectiveness through creative and innovative use of efficiency.

 Automation, Manufacturing, and Logistics Management